 Fifteen days after planting the pre-germinated split cilantro seeds, the tray could be harvested.

-The cilantro grown from the whole seed is looking better, growing fine, and as dense as the tray grown from the split seed; but, still two or three days behind.
+The cilantro grown from the whole seed looks better, growing fine and as dense as the tray grown from the split seed, but still two or three days behind.

 Cilantro Microgreens Grown From Split Seed Grows Quicker